This is the companion page of the paper

 Fig. 1: the structure of the delayed parallel filter.

-Here you can find Matlab functions for obtaining delayed parallel second-order filters, which should also work in Octave (all files as a zip file):
+Here you can find the Matlab code to reproduce the figures of the paper and all the functions needed for converting IIR filters to the delayed parallel second-order form. (all files as a zip file)

-- delparfilt - Filtering operation using the delayed parallel filter structure
+- delparfilt.m - Filtering operation using the delayed parallel filter structure.

 - residued - Alternate partial fraction expansion with delayed partial fractions (details here)